 B4GALT2 (Beta-1,4-Galactosyltransferase 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and Transport to the Golgi and subsequent modification.
+Among its related pathways are Galactose metabolism and Keratan sulfate/keratin metabolism.
 GO annotations related to this gene include galactosyltransferase activity and N-acetyllactosamine synthase activity.
 An important paralog of this gene is B4GALT7.

 UniProtKB/Swiss-Prot for B4GALT2 Gene

 Responsible for the synthesis of complex-type N-linked oligosaccharides in many glycoproteins as well as the carbohydrate moieties of glycolipids.
 Can produce lactose.